Hopefully, I won't have to do much in the way of editing, but I'll smoosh these together.

 You could demand a change in the amount of collateral.

-That is much more of an income style transaction.
+That is much more of an income-style transaction.

 The rental contracts are the segue into our financial machines.

-I forgot all that.
+I forgot all the gotcha.

 They sound scary, though.